For generations, South Australians have been choosing Victor Harbor as their summer holiday retreat.

 Facing the calm waters of Encounter Bay on the eastern side of South Australia’s Fleurieu Peninsula, Victor Harbor has something to enthrall every member of the family.
 Just over an hour from Adelaide by car, the old-world charm of this destination is realms away from the hustle and bustle of big city living.
 Get acquainted with the local sea life, meander along the coastal walkways, and ride some of Australia’s unique modes of transport!

-Here are ten top things to do in Victor Harbor.
+Here are ten of the best things to do in Victor Harbor.

 Located just off the Victor Harbour coastline, Granite Island is well worth visiting.
 The famed granite boulders covered with orange-tinged lichen form the perfect backdrop to the public sculptures displayed around the island.
 Follow the three-kilometre Kaiki Walk to view the artworks, and pause atop the southern-facing viewing platform to take in the incredible views (between May and October, you may spot southern right whales).
 For those who enjoy a spot of fishing, the historic Screw Pile Jetty is the place to throw in a line.